More from Metadata

 Why Labeling Explicit Content Matters

-- Platform Compliance: Improper labeling can result in your music being hidden or removed from certain stores.
+- Improper labeling can result in your music being rejected by certain stores.

-- Parental Controls: Platforms use these labels to help parents block explicit content from younger listeners.
+- These labels help parents block explicit content from younger listeners.

-- Album Labeling: If one track is explicit, the whole album will often be flagged as explicit.
+- Even if only one track is explicit, most stores will automatically label the whole album as explicit.

-- Artwork: Including a "Parental Advisory" logo will automatically mark all tracks as explicit.
+- If you include a "Parental Advisory" logo on the artwork, the stores will automatically label all the tracks as explicit.

-Even if you don’t flag your music, platforms are able to recognize explicit material through algorithms.
-If your content isn’t marked but contains explicit elements, it will still be flagged automatically.
-Labeling explicit content is crucial for compliance, distribution, and protecting listeners.
-Make sure to label your content properly to avoid issues with your release.
+Even if you don’t label your music, most stores are able to identify and recognize explicit material.
+If your content isn’t marked but contains explicit elements, it will still be labelled automatically.
+Labeling explicit content is important for compliance and to protect listeners.
+Make sure your content is labelled properly if you want to avoid issues during the distribution.

 Want your music on all major platforms?
 It starts with one click! 🎼 Sign up here